Gmail is one of the most popular email services, but it’s far from the best fit for everyone.

 - Limited third-party integrations.

-Pricing: Free plan available; Paid plans start at $1 per user/month.
+Pricing: Free plan available; paid plans start at $1 per user/month.

-Yahoo Mail — Best for generous free storage
+Yahoo Mail — best for generous free storage

 Setting up an account is straightforward, and the 1 TB of free storage is a major advantage for users who receive and store a large volume of emails.
-Features like customizable themes and one-click unsubscribe make inbox management easier.

 Key features: